🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 📸 9.
 Ahihi Bay

-Nearest Town: Wailea
+Nearest Town? | Wailea |

-Public Bathrooms?
-Yes.
+Public Bathrooms? | Yes |

 Ahihi Bay is part of the protected ʻĀhihi-Kīnaʻu Natural Area Reserve.
 While the beach itself may not be impressive, the underwater world here is one of outrageous beauty.

-Much of the reserve is closed to snorkelers, encompassing 2.1% of the Maui coastline where native marine life can live without human disturbance.
-However, the area that remains open is the most diverse and abundant reef in the reserve.
+Much of the reserve is closed to snorkelers.
+A total of 2.1% of the Maui coastline is protected at Ahihi Bay so that native marine life can live without human disturbance.

-Snorkel tip: The reef begins close to the shore at Kanahena Beach so be careful on entry to not step on any sharp rocks or damage the reef.
+⚠️ Snorkel tip: The reef begins close to the shore at Kanahena Beach so be careful on entry to not step on any sharp rocks or damage the reef.

 🐚 10.
 Five Caves & Makena Landing

-Nearest Town: Wailea
+Nearest Town? | Wailea |

-Public Bathrooms?
-Yes (at Makena Landing Park).
+Public Bathrooms? | Yes (at Makena Landing Park) |

 Just south of Chang’s Beach, Five Caves is a top snorkel spot in Maui for more experienced snorkelers.